 Once your application is fully complete and correct, you can submit it to the Home Office.
 At this point you may need to pay an immigration health surcharge.
 The UKVI website has a calculator to find out if you need to pay the immigration health surcharge and how much you need to pay.

-If you are still waiting for a decision on your application then you may be able to enrol for your new course of study if you are able to show that your application was made on time.
-It is therefore advisable that you keep a photocopy of all of the following documentation before submitting your documents to the Home Office:
+If you are still waiting for a decision on your application then you may be able to enrol for your new course of study if you are able to show that your application was made before your previous Tier 4 visa expires, with the following documents:

 Congratulations!
 Your new leave to remain will be issued as a Biometric Residence Permit (BRP).
 A BRP is a small plastic card which states your personal information, your biometric information and your immigration status and conditions.
 You need to check your BRP carefully to check it includes all the correct information and that there are no errors.